 Your heart is constructed of several types of cells.
 For mending damaged heart tissue, researchers generally focus on three specific heart cell types:

-- Cardiomyocytes, the beating muscle cells that make up the atria, the chambers where blood enters the heart, and the ventricles, where blood is pumped out of your heart
+- Cardiomyocytes, the beating muscle cells that make up the atria, the chambers where blood enters the heart, and the ventricles, where blood is pumped out of your heart.
+Cardiomyocytes are currently being targeted in cellular therapies for heart disease.

 Gladstone Institutes.
 Close up of a mouse heart stained to reveal the important structural protein that helps heart muscle cells to contract (red).
 The cell nuclei are labeled in magenta.